rmcrackan/Libation/__README - COLLABORATORS.txt

 * 2 Utilities (domain ignorant)
   Stand-alone libraries with no knowledge of anything having to do with Libation or other programs.
 In theory any of these should be able to one day be converted to a nuget pkg
 * 3 Domain Internal Utilities (db ignorant)
+  Cannot access the database.
 Can have knowledge of Libation concepts.
-Cannot access the database.
+Can even have knowledge of some db concepts, but no actual db access.
 * 4 Domain (db)
   All database access
 * 5 Domain Utilities (db aware)